-With meaningful connections come brand trust, which is both a powerful sales driver and a robust defense against competitors.
+Meaningful connections build brand trust, which is both a powerful sales driver and a robust defense against competitors.

 The traditional sales funnel is built upon 3 core components:

-In an always-online world, your customer’s journey through these stages will occur across multiple channels — giving competitors the opportunity to swoop in and steal them away with targeted advertising and well-timed engagements.
+In a digital world, your customer’s journey through these stages will occur across multiple channels — giving competitors the opportunity to swoop in and steal them away with targeted advertising and well-timed engagements.
 However, when customers have tangible, loyal connections to a brand that they trust, they circumvent the consideration phase and jump straight to conversion, often spending more.